moondance-labs/tanssi-docs/builders/deploy/dapp.md

 Tanssi aims to lower the barrier to entry for building decentralized networks by streamlining the onboarding process and abstracting away the technical details of launching a Tanssi network.
 The [Tanssi dApp](https://apps.tanssi.network){target=\_blank} allows you to spin up a network in just minutes.
 This guide will walk you through the steps required to launch a network on Tanssi's TestNet, Dancebox, via the Tanssi dApp.

-## Snap vs. Dedicated Networks {: #snap-vs-dedicated-networks }
+## Quick Trials vs. Dedicated Networks {: #quick-trial-vs-dedicated-networks }

 [The Tanssi dApp](https://apps.tanssi.network){target=\_blank} supports the creation of two different types of networks, namely:

-- Snap network - a temporary network that self-destructs after 48 hours
+- Quick trial network - a temporary network that self-destructs after 48 hours
 - Dedicated network - a long-lasting network for Tanssi ecosystem builders

-Both types of Tanssi networks behave identically, with the only difference being the ephemeral nature of the Snap networks.
-Generally speaking, Snap networks are best for most builders who want to test the power of a Tanssi-powered network.
+Both types of Tanssi networks behave identically, with the only difference being the ephemeral nature of the quick trial networks.
+Generally speaking, quick trial networks are best for most builders who want to test the power of a Tanssi-powered network.
 However, if you require a long-lasting test environment, the Tanssi team will happily assist you with setting up a dedicated network.

-The screenshots and content in this guide will showcase Snap networks, but you can follow the same process to configure a dedicated Tanssi network.
+The screenshots and content in this guide will showcase quick trial networks, but you can follow the same process to configure a dedicated Tanssi network.

 ![A screenshot showing the initial dashboard of apps.tanssi.network.](/images/builders/deploy/dapp/dapp-1.webp)